edgedb/easy-edgedb/chapter15/index.md

 };
 ```

 Note: it's a single link, so we needed to add `assert_single()`.
-However, it looks a bit verbose, and we have to trust the users to input `master_name` correctly by themselves — definitely not ideal.
+However, it looks a bit verbose, and we have to trust ourselves to input `master_name` correctly — definitely not ideal.
 In this case there is a simpler and more robust way to add `master`: using a backlink.
+The syntax is the same as the syntax we used last chapter except that we don't need to specify that the link is to a `MinorVampire`, because we are already inside the `MinorVampire` type.

 ```sdl
 type MinorVampire extending Person {